Architecture tutor appears on Channel 4’s Grand Designs

 Takero also exhibited alongside several other award-winning practices and their students at The Cass’s School/Work exhibition in March 2017.

 Grand Designs is a popular Channel 4 show, which focuses on challenging design and construction projects decided by members of the public.
-You can watch Takero’s episode here.
+You can watch Takero’s episode on the Channel 4 website.